Can You Make Chili Less Salty?

 • This might sound unusual, but a pinch of unsweetened cocoa powder or a small piece of dark chocolate can enrich the chili’s flavor.

-• It balances acidity from tomatoes and reduces the need for more salt.
+• It balances the acidity of tomatoes and reduces the need for more salt.

 • Adding apple cider vinegar, lime juice, or lemon juice brightens chili and cuts through excess saltiness.

-• Start with a teaspoon and adjust according to taste.
+• Begin with a teaspoon, and alter according to your taste.

 • Mushrooms are natural umami bombs.
 Adding sautéed mushrooms to your chili enhances the savory elements.